Disclosure: I get commissions for purchases made through links in this post. This helps keep this site running.

 5, 6, 7, 8 by Steps

 Country-pop song 5, 6, 7, 8 was a hit by British band Steps.
 It features a strong country-and-western theme in dance pop format.

 Informer by Snow

-The lyrics of reggae song Informer by Snow are so fast it's hard to distinguish what he's saying.
+The lyrics of song Informer by Snow are so fast it's difficult to distinguish what he's saying.
 But who cares?!